-If price is at the top of your list and you’re looking for a spinning bike that won’t break the budget, check out this little gem from We R Sports.
+If price is at the top of your list and you’re looking for a spinning bike that won’t break the budget, check out this little gem from We R Sports (Amazon).
 It has a lot of the features of more expensive bikes while coming in at a low price.

-Seat and bars can be easily adjusted, it has tow straps, and comes with the water bottle.
+The seat and bars can be easily adjusted, it has two straps, and comes with the water bottle.